-Part 1.
 I am Being Pushed toward the Sharp Revolutionary Blades of Cancel Culture.
-Includes non-hit song (button below picture) "Stand My Ground"

 The context for the story in National Post articles (links below)

-I had started to write an essay on how dating apps damage relationships.
+I had started writing an essay on how dating apps can damage relationships.

 My academic suspension, though, left me anxious.
 The surreal experience of falling (or being pushed) into slowly grinding cancel culture gears is so relevant that I can’t avoid it.